agilepro/software-craftsmanship/docs/Coding/Optimization/keep-it-simple-factory.md

 If you find that a lot of your methods have this if statement, then maybe you should consider a subclass.
 But, if only one method has it, then juse keep the branch statement.
 The overhead of a class is not worth it.

 And remember, never make the change to separate classes, until you have a demonstrable need and benefit that will come from it.
-Don’t create classes “just in case”.
+Don't create classes “just in case”.